jdnking1/stockex/README.md

-# StockeX: An Ultra-Low-Latency HFT Simulator
+# StockeX: An Low-Latency C++23 Matching Engine

-StockeX is a high-performance, C++23 stock exchange matching engine built from the ground up.
-It's designed to research and implement ultra-low-latency trading systems, capable of processing millions of events per second with predictable, nanosecond-level performance.
+StockeX is a high-performance C++23 stock exchange matching engine simulator engineered from the ground up for **low-latency** performance.
+It serves as a research platform for implementing and testing advanced trading system architectures capable of processing millions of events per second with predictable, nanosecond-level determinism.

-The core of the engine is a custom-built order book that leverages cache-friendly data structures, custom memory management, and modern CPU features to minimize latency for adding, canceling, and matching orders.
+The engine's core is a novel order book implementation that leverages cache-friendly data structures, custom memory management, and modern CPU intrinsics (AVX2, BMI1) to achieve extreme performance in adding, canceling, and matching orders.

 ## Key Features & Architecture 🚀

+The architecture is meticulously designed to minimize latency at every stage of an order's lifecycle.

-* **High-Performance Matching Engine:** A fully functional order book that can handle limit orders for a single instrument.
+* **High-Throughput Order Book**: A fully featured order book that supports limit orders for a single instrument, designed for high-frequency trading scenarios.
+* **SIMD-Accelerated Order Queue**: The `OrderQueue` is a custom-built, cache-friendly data structure that uses a bitmap-based validity check.
+    * It avoids linear scanning by using **AVX2** intrinsics to check 256 bits (4 x 64-bit words) of the validity bitmap at a time.
+    * It leverages the `_tzcnt_u64` intrinsic (BMI1) to instantly find the next active order in the bitmap, making iteration O(1) in the best case.
-* **Custom Memory Pools:** Avoids system call overhead from frequent `new`/`delete` calls by using efficient, pre-allocated memory pools for `PriceLevel` and `OrderQueue` chunks.
+* **Custom Memory Pool**: A highly efficient, pre-allocated `MemoryPool` is used for all `PriceLevel` and `OrderQueue` chunks.
+This strategy virtually eliminates the overhead of expensive system calls like `new` and `delete` during trading sessions.
-* **Detailed Benchmarking Suite:** Includes multiple benchmarks to test performance under various realistic market scenarios.
+* **Detailed Benchmarking Suite**: The project includes a comprehensive suite to measure performance under various realistic market conditions, including different order-to-trade ratios and queue fragmentation scenarios.
+* **CI Integration**: A GitHub Actions workflow automatically builds and runs the test suite with multiple modern compilers (GCC 14, Clang 18) to ensure code quality and stability.

 ## Tech Stack 🛠️

-* **Core:** C++23
+* **Core Language**: **C++23**
-* **Build System:** CMake (v3.20+)
+* **Build System**: **CMake** (v3.20+)
-* **CPU Architecture:** x86-64 with **Haswell instruction set** or newer (required for BMI1 intrinsics like `_tzcnt_u64`).
+* **CPU Architecture**: **x86-64** with the **Haswell instruction set** or newer is required.
+    * This is necessary for the AVX2 and BMI1 intrinsics (`_mm256_testz_si256`, `_tzcnt_u64`) which are critical for performance.
-* **Analysis:** Python 3, Pandas, Matplotlib, Seaborn
+* **Analysis & Visualization**: **Python 3**, Pandas, Matplotlib, Seaborn.

+---

 ## Quickstart: Automated Benchmarking & Visualization

-This is the recommended workflow for testing the engine.
+This is the recommended workflow for a comprehensive performance analysis.

 ### Step 1: Install Prerequisites

-* **C++:** A C++23 compliant compiler (e.g., GCC 12+, Clang 15+) and CMake (v3.20+).
+* **C++ Compiler**: A C++23 compliant compiler (e.g., GCC 12+, Clang 15+) and CMake (v3.20+).
-* **Python:** Python 3 and the required analysis libraries.
+* **Python Libraries**: The required libraries for analysis and plotting.
     ```bash
     pip install pandas matplotlib seaborn
     ```
+* **libuv**: A multi-platform support library with a focus on asynchronous I/O.
+    ```bash
+    # Example on Ubuntu
+    sudo apt-get install libuv1-dev
+    ```

 ### Step 2: Run the Full Suite

-A single bash script handles the entire process: building both C++ implementations, running all benchmarks, and generating the final plots.
+A single bash script automates the entire process: building the C++ application, running all benchmarks, and generating comparative plots.

 1.  **Make the script executable:**
     ```bash